mtougeron/k8s-pvc-tagger/README.md

 `--allow-all-tags` - Allow all tags to be set via the PVC; even those used by the EBS/EFS controllers.
 Use with caution!

+`--copy-labels` - A csv encoded list of label keys from the PVC that will be used to set tags on Volumes.
+Use `*` to copy all labels from the PVC.

 #### Annotations

 `k8s-pvc-tagger/ignore` - When this annotation is set (any value) it will ignore this PVC and not add any tags to it